arkumu/arkumu.github.io/dokumentation/kontrollierte-vokabulare-und-taxonomien/rollen.markdown

 **English:**

-Roles describe the professions and occupations of Actors within the arkumu.nrw system.
-They can be used twofold: as global Roles, which an Actor always has, regardless of context, and contextual Roles – related to an Event.
-In order to represent the entire spectrum of professions and occupations, arkumu.nrw is not limited to artistic roles.
+Roles describe the professions and activities of actors within the arkumu.nrw system.
+They can be used in two ways: as global roles, which an actor holds independently of any specific context, and as contextual roles, which apply only in relation to a particular event.
+To reflect the full range of professions and activities, arkumu.nrw is not limited to artistic roles.

 <br/>